LauraStarzomska/Sentiment-Analysis-Tweets/README.md

 ### Introduction

 The aim of the project is to create a model of Sentiment Analysis based on tweets about abortion topic.
+Besides this READ.me files, every stage of the project has its own where files are explained in more details.

 ### Project Stages